q-roland/BloodHound/packages/go/cypher/model/README.md

 ### todo: explain how kind filters get translated (ie. match (a:kindA) )

-### todo: explain how traversal is accomplished with recursive CTEs? maybe.
+### todo: explain how traversal is accomplished with recursive CTEs? especially why CTEs are needed over joins on the edge table